ALEPH-QUANTUM/qkd-sim/README.md

 # qkd-sim

-qkd-sim is a lightweight, research-stage simulator for
-Quantum Key Distribution (QKD) protocols.
+**qkd-sim** is a research-stage simulator for **Quantum Key Distribution (QKD)** protocols.

-It is developed under ℵ - QUANTUM, a quantum software initiative focused on simulation, validation, and reliability of quantum systems.
+It is designed for **protocol behavior analysis** (noise, attacks, post-processing) and for producing **reliability metrics** that can feed higher-level decision logic.

+Developed under **ℵ – QUANTUM** (software-first quantum simulation and reliability tooling).

 This project is software-only and does **not** simulate quantum hardware, qubits, or physical quantum devices.

+## What this project is (and is not)

+### It is
+- a clean reference implementation of QKD protocol logic
+- a simulator of abstract channels, noise, and eavesdropping models
+- a producer of observable metrics (e.g., error rate) for analysis and validation

+### It is not
+- a quantum computer simulator
+- a qubit/optics hardware model
+- a flight system
 ---

 ## Purpose